 The original lighthouse was first erected in 1820 for $14,500.
 Damaged several times by hurricanes over the years, it was eventually replaced and then deactivated in 1933.
 It was renovated in 1998 including a new spiral staircase, new lantern glass and light, and the spiral-striped exterior identical to the structure's original paint scheme.
 The five-acre lighthouse tract was sold to the federal government for $1.00 in 1808 by Thomas Spalding, and the original 65-foot structure was topped by a 15-foot whale-oil lantern.

 When you arrive at Sapelo, the duty officer will greet you at the ferry dock and assist in loading luggage into air-conditioned vans for your group's ride to the Reynolds Mansion.
-The vans are also available for your groups use during your stay.
 Because of the unique ecological and archeological aspects of Sapelo, very stringent and specific rules apply to island guests.
 A complete guide to these rules can be obtained during your stay.

 The mainland ferry dock, visitor center and parking areas are located in Meridian, Georgia, 8 miles east of Darien.
 From I-95, take exit 58 on GA HWY 57 to HWY 99.